ZacBlanco/zacblanco.github.io/education/social-psychology/notes-3.md

 **Loneliness**: A feeling of deprivation about existing social relations.

-**Mere Exposure Effect**: The phenomenon whereby the more often people are exposed to a stimulus, the more positivelythey evaluate that stimulus.
+**Mere Exposure Effect**: The phenomenon whereby the more often people are exposed to a stimulus, the more positively they evaluate that stimulus.

 **Proximity Effect**: Physical closeness of one another will stimulate.